Colby-hin/aws-least-privilege-audit/README.md

-# AWS Least Privilege Compliance Checker
+# AWS Least Privilege Audit

 An automated review of AWS Identity and Access Management permissions, built to identify administrative access, wildcard permissions, broad resource access, and other configurations that conflict with least privilege principles.